chromaui/chromatic-docs/src/content/storybook/publish.md

 # Publish your Storybook

 The Chromatic CLI builds and publishes your Storybook to a secure online workspace, making all your stories accessible to your team at [chromatic.com](https://www.chromatic.com/start).
 Chromatic also indexes and versions your stories, creating a searchable library within the web app.
-This allows teams to easily discover, reuse, and reference existing components.
+This allows teams to discover, reuse, and reference existing components easily.

 ![Chromatic's publishing feature enables you to browse your component library and demo live components in the browser](../../images/workflow-document.png)